The following professionals lent their expertise to this article:

 11. Radiologic Technologists

 These allied health workers use a variety of diagnostic equipment.
 They often specialize in certain areas, such as mammography, CT imaging, or X-rays.
 They use equipment to take the appropriate images and evaluate them to make sure they meet the proper standards.
 More than half of radiologic technologists work in hospitals, and the rest work in clinics.
-This job is growing at a rate of 5.5% each year.
+This job is growing at a rate of 5%.

 12. Surgical Technologists

 Surgical technologists are found in operating rooms across the nation where they assist surgeons in a variety of procedures.
 Also known as operating room technicians, they ensure the operating room is prepared for surgery and the necessary tools are sterilized and ready for use.
 You need a certificate or associate degree to start your journey as a surgical tech.
-With a growth rate of 5.5%, these individuals can look forward to robust opportunities.
+With a growth rate of 5%, these professionals can look forward to robust opportunities.

 Beyond the Demand: Additional Benefits of Working in Allied Health